top of page

 FAQ over tax on crypto income

-Do I have to declare my crypto profits?
+Do I have to declare my crypto gains, and how can I do so correctly?

 You only have to declare your crypto profits when there is a realised profit , for example in case of sale or in case of a swap (exchange from one coin to another, such as a stablecoin).
 As long as it's only a paper profit, you don't have to declare anything.